How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 Although I kind of wonder if its only really beneficial for multi-stop routes where the entire route can be re-planned with right turns only and thus gaining some other efficiencies, versus a single-destination trip where avoiding a single left turn could involve a lot more distance.

-Missing information (Score:1)
+Missing information (Score:5, Informative)

 For those readers outside the USA: In the USA, cars turning right can treat a red light like a stop sign, and turn right after stopping and checking the turn is safe.